A-Stangeland/velibProject/README.md

-# velibProject
+# Velib Project
-Repo for velib project
+Exploration of the velib dataset.
+Analysis and clustering of usage patterns from Paris bicycle stations.